wareck/cgminer-gekko/docs/README.txt

 A: Remove the "-march=native" component of your CFLAGS as your version of gcc does not support it.
 Also -O2 is capital o 2, not zero 2.

-Q: Can you implement feature X?
-A: I can, but time is limited, and people who donate are more likely to get their feature requests implemented.

 Q: Work keeps going to my backup pool even though my primary pool hasn't failed?
 A: Cgminer checks for conditions where the primary pool is lagging and will